Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-{\bf Removing $B$:} The convex combination parameter $B$ in equation \eqref{nstar} determines the relative contribution of the afferent signals from the aortic and carotid baroreceptors.
-The necessity of delineating these baroreceptor regions has been explored in two previous studies \cite{Kosinski2018,Randall2019_JAP} and it is surprising that this parameter has been flagged for removal using the protocol given in the Methods section (Section \ref{Methods}).
-It is unknown how the aortic and carotid signals are integrated in the medulla and not clear whether it is sufficient to model only one of these regions.
-From Figure \ref{timevaryingindices}i, we observe that the influence of $B$ is close to zero, but as the VM progresses, $B$ increases, corresponding to the stimulation of the baroreceptors.
-After the breath hold ends, $B$ returns to zero.
-To remove the equation associated with $B$, we observe in equation \eqref{nstar} that $B$ vanishes when it is zero, indicating that the aortic baroreceptor strain solely influences the efferent response, or one, indicating carotid effects.
-This produces the following models: $m_2$ where $B = 0$ and
+The necessity of delineating the aortic and carotid regions has been explored in two previous studies \cite{Kosinski2018,Randall2019_JAP} and, surprisingly, $B$ is flagged for removal.
+Note that when $B = 0$ in equation \eqref{nstar}, the aortic strain solely influences the efferent response, and when $B = 1$, the carotid.
+It is unknown how the these signals are integrated in the medulla and not clear whether it is sufficient to model only one of them.
+We observe that the LMSI of $B$ is small initially, increases as the VM progresses, and decreases after the breath hold (Figure \ref{timevaryingindices}i).
+This produces two models branching from $m_2$: $m_3$ where $B = 0$ and $n^*_2(t) = G_{ba} (t)$ and $m_4$ where $B = 1$ and $n^*_3(t) = G_{bc} (t)$.
+These are systems of ODEs and DDEs with 4 states and 22 parameters of the form in equation \eqref{reducedtaub}. \ref{appendix:fulleqs} contains more details for the construction of $m_3$ and $m_4$.
+Table \ref{estparams} lists the estimated parameters for $m_3$ and $m_4$.
+We perform GSA on each, which results in all parameters above $\eta_2$ at some time point (results not shown).
+Hence, there are no parameters remaining in the noninfluential subset.